Spring Boot and Swagger - Documenting RESTful Services (REST API)

 • Swagger or OpenDocs

-Swagger has picked up momentum in the last couple of years and is now the most popular REST API documentation standard.
-We will use Swagger in this guide.
+Swagger has gained traction in recent years and is now the most widely used REST API description standard.
+This guide will make use of Swagger.

 Bootstrapping a Project with a REST Resource